 Digital librarian.
 Drupal and Islandora developer.
 Metadata and data migration.
 CAD modelling.
 Specialist in UX/UI design and accessibility.

-Member of the Intelligent Machines collective.
-Graphic design, UX, information architecture, project management, eCommerce and eBooks, mobile apps.
+Graphic design, UI/UX, information architecture, system architecture, data visualization, eCommerce and eBooks, mobile apps.

 Project management, content curation, information architecture, UX/UI design, metadata.